-I am, slowly, learning that its not putting me first that will ever make me feel the way I long for.
+I am, slowly, learning that it's not putting me first that will ever make me feel the way I long for.
 It will never refresh me as much as a hug with my son or sitting down doing school work with him.
 It will never bring me the desires I so long for.
-Yet, like a pig drawn to dirt, I go back to the computer, the me time to escape in a book or outing.
+Yet, like a pig drawn to dirt, I go back to the computer, me time to escape in a book or outing.
 I'm not saying those things don't have their place or are not fun, they are, that is why we do them, that is why I do them, but it is a fleeting feeling, a very fleeting spark of joy.
-It is not the same as when I spend a hard hour "playing" with a three year old or standing in a tinny kitchen cooking with the hubby while telling Little Man, for the seventh time, to stay out of the kitchen.
+It is not the same as when I spend a hard hour "playing" with a three-year-old or standing in a tinny kitchen cooking with the hubby while telling Little Man, for the seventh time, to stay out of the kitchen.
 In those moments I am selfish.
 I want to be done.
-I am board.
+I am bored.
 But THOSE moments are what I grasp at each night as I lay in bed and think about my day.
-THOSE moments are what I will remember of my life, my family, when I close my eyes.
+THOSE moments are what I will remember of my life, my family when I close my eyes.
 They are the ones that bring me real joy, real gratification.
 Why? because we are made to love others. we are designed to put them first, even in the moments that feel hard right then, right now.
 My patience has become so thin and I am sorry for it.
-Sorry that I have tried so many earthy things to feed a desire that only giving up myself could ever fulfill.
+Sorry that I have tried so many earthly things to feed a desire that only giving up myself could ever fulfill.
 Sorry that I had allowed myself to fall into some sad human lie that "taking time for me" is what would make me feel happiest.
-Because, its not.
+Because it's not.
 No matter what others will say.
-That is the last thing I need to feel good, fufilled, useful and loved.
-What we need is selflessness, to remind ourselves that, yes, in that moment it may feel like the pressure is rising but that is how a diamond is made.
+That is the last thing I need to feel good, fulfilled, useful and loved.
+What we need is selflessness, to remind ourselves that, yes, at that moment it may feel like the pressure is rising but that is how a diamond is made.
 That more "me" will just make me crave more me not be renewed.
-Only giving up, giving to others and pushing though the now, the momentary displeasure will bring long term, real gratification.
+Only giving up, giving to others and pushing through the now, the momentary displeasure will bring long-term, real gratification.
 That is what I have learned.